malith-perera/EC/README.md

  * It allows you to create varibles, arrays, lists, queues, stacks and their relevent functions more quickly.
  * EC helps you to think programs with objects in mind.
  * It also supports data oriented desing using inbuilt entity component system.
- * Further more EC manages memory and minimize memory errors and leaks if you are interested in.
+ * Further more EC can manages memory and minimize memory errors and leaks if you are interested in.

 Example: